Singapore750/HP250G5-Hackintosh/readme.md

 ## After downloading EFI
 * create your own USB map using [USBToolBox](https://github.com/USBToolBox/tool) [helpful tutorial](https://lzhoang2601.github.io/) by Hoàng Hồng Quân (your selection of ports may not be the same as mine)
-* generate your serial and SMBIOS following the dortania guide
+* use GenSMBIOS to generate your SMBIOS following the dortania guide

 ## CURRENTLY TESTING NEW EFI!!!
 Trackpad works now